Project Mercy volunteers meet at the Otay Mesa Border McDonald’s at 7:00am on the day of construction, unless otherwise stated.

 The 18th Baja Challenge event was on October 6.
 It is always a wonderful day with volunteers from different corporations such as developers, construction companies, and architects in the southern California region, as well as some local Church groups , building homes.
 Fifteen houses were built in one day.
 They built the houses, outhouses, painted and provided small furnishings and food for many happy and thankful families.

 Klemmer and Associate volunteers from their “Heart of the Samurai” seminars, once again proved themselves to be a priceless group of talented and enthusiastic people who always perform miracle tasks.
 This year they built a total of 16 houses.
 Eight were built at the La Jolla Community Church parking lot, and eight on property that Hamann Companies kindly loaned to us for the event.
 The housing units were transported to Mexico by Carlos Davalos Lopez, of GES Lumber, Mexico.
 We purchase house building materials from GES Lumber on an ongoing basis and appreciate his willingness to work with us.
 Klemmer group “Heart #47” also provided bags of food and toys for distribution in the colonias.

 Generous grants and donations came from a wide variety of sources; diverse companies, churches, rotary clubs and individuals as well as foundations and charitable trusts.

-We thank The Bravo Foundation, the Jack Deloss Taylor Charitable Trust, and Canal Productions for their generous grant donations.
+We thank The Bravo Foundation, The Shapira Foundation, and the Jack Deloss Taylor Charitable Trust, for their generous grant donations.
 Their support means a lot to Project Mercy and is much appreciated.